jherey/amazing-cabbage/src/pages/posts/intro-to-ssh.md

 ssh-agent sh -c 'ssh-add; ssh-add -L'
 ```

-If no key is returned, you'll have to generate new keys using:
+If no key is returned, generate new a new key using:

 ```
 ssh-keygen